ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 67.
+Mostly cloudy, with a low around 69.
 South southwest wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A slight chance of rain showers before 7am, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near 85.
+Mostly sunny, with a high near 87.
          Southwest wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 66.
+Partly cloudy, with a low around 68.
 South southwest wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near 86.
+Mostly sunny, with a high near 88.
 South
          wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 70.
-South wind around 3 mph.<br></div>
+Partly cloudy, with a low around 71.
+South wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of rain showers before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then a chance of showers
          and thunderstorms.
-Partly sunny, with a high near 87.
+Partly sunny, with a high near 89.
 South southwest wind 3 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 73.
+Partly cloudy, with a low around 75.
 South southwest wind around 9 mph.<br></div>
    </p>
 </div>